About the project

 How will the project mitigate environmental impacts?

 Vopak has identified the mooring site approximately 19km offshore from Avalon North to minimise any potential environmental impacts.
 Importantly, no dredging is required for the development of the berth or channel approach.
-The location means there will be unconstrained marine navigation into Port Phillip Bay with benign met-ocean (combined wind, wave and climate) conditions.
+The location has been selected because it minimises barriers to marine navigation with the right conditions for safe and reliable ship movements in Port Phillip Bay.

-The project will minimise and avoid the location of construction and infrastructure in areas of conservation at the Western Treatment Plant by using horizontal directional drilling for the shore crossing and pipeline, and choosing alignments that avoid impacts to habitat for threatened species.
+The project will minimise and avoid the location of construction and infrastructure in conservation areas for threatened species within the Western Treatment Plant by using horizontal directional drilling for the shore crossing, and choosing pipeline alignments outside the intertidal area.

 We are carrying out a range of studies to inform the development of appropriate management plans, so that we can minimise and properly manage any potential environmental issues associated with the project.